New Sequences Design from Weil Representation with Low Two-Dimensional Correlation in Both Time and Phase Shifts: Concluding Remarks and An Open Problem

-If we look at the construction again, we find that it is very simple, since each sequence $\varphi_{n}=\{\varphi_{n}(i)\}_{i\geqslant 0}$ is the term-by-term product of the sequences $\{\theta^{x \log_a i} \}_{i\geqslant 0}$ and $\{\eta^{yi^2 +zi}\}_{i\geqslant 0}$ where $n=(x-1)p^2+yp+z$ with $1\le x\le p-2, 0\le y, z<p$, and $\theta$ and $\eta$ are the $(p-1)$th and $p$th primitive roots of unity, respectively.
-Going back to the literature, all the known constructions only involve one type of the characters of finite field $\F_p$.
-However, here we use both.
-In other words, the sequences constructed from the Weil representation result from a hybrid construction utilizing both multiplicative and additive characters of finite field $\F_p$.
-This is an amazing phenomenon.
-This fact seems suggested that it is worth to look at a direct proof for the construction we found here, which will have a two-fold effect.
+If we look at the construction $\Omega$ again, we find that each sequence $\varphi_{n}=\{\varphi_{n}(i)\}_{i\geqslant 0}$ is the term-by-term product of sequences $\{\theta^{x \log_{\alpha} i} \}_{i\geqslant 0}$ and $\{\eta^{yi^2 +zi}\}_{i\geqslant 0}$ which are related to power residue sequences and FZC sequences, respectively.
+Going back to the literature, all the known constructions only involve one type of character from finite field $\F_p$, While here we use both multiplicative and additive characters of finite field $\F_p$.
+The proof of those results requires very deep mathematics, i.e., the representation theory and $l$-adic algebraic geometry.
+This suggests that it is worth looking for a direct proof for the construction, which will have a two-fold effect.
 One is for better promotion of those sequences in practice without introducing the Weil representation theory.
-The other is that it may lead to more discoveries of new signal sets with good auto and cross ambiguity functions as well as low magnitude of the Fourier transform spectrum.
+The other is that it may lead to more discoveries of new signal sets with good auto and cross ambiguity functions as well as with low magnitude of the DFT spectrum.

-The sequences with low magnitude of the Fourier transform spectrum employed in OFDM systems can reduce PAPR \cite{PatersonTarokh00} and the sequences with good two-dimensional auto and cross correlation in both time and phase can reduce the interference in a multiple access scenario and can combat the Doppler effect in radar applications.
-Research findings recorded in the literature show that the sequences with those properties simultaneously are hard to find by classic methods, since there is none.
-Fairly speaking, the new construction produces the signal set having not only good correlation but also good ambiguity functions and low valued Fourier transform spectrum due to the benefit of a deep mathematical method, the Weil representation, which is relatively new to sequence design.